KarineAyrs/study_writings_tex/README.md

 # study_writings_tex
-There will be collected writing work in tex format
+There will be collected writing works in tex format